Nishanthi-A01/nginx-dockerise/README.md

-# nginx-dockerise
+# nginx-deployment
-to dockerise nginx image
+to perform the nginx deployment in docker file